Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/OTA/Ameba Over-the-Air Firmware Update.rst

 |image10|

 In this tutorial, we will be uploading a NTPClient sketch via OTA.
-Open the NTPClient example.
-"File"-> "Examples" -> "NTPClient" -> "Basic".
-Include the header file ``OTA.h`` and at the end of setup function, add in the API ``start_OTA_threads`` and define the port number and ip address according to your HTTP server.
+Open the NTPClient example. :guilabel:`File -> Examples -> NTPClient -> Basic` Include the header file ``OTA.h`` and at the end of setup function, add in the API ``start_OTA_threads`` and define the port number and ip address according to your HTTP server.
 Also modify the SSID and password according to your AP.
 Refer to the picture below for the modified NTPClient sketch.

 |image11|